Vim Motions adds Markdown-aware editing capabilities to Obsidian’s Vim mode. Each feature can be toggled independently in Settings.

 Markdown editing

-• Structural navigation — jump between headings (]h/[h), list items (]l/[l), links (]n/[n), and open buffers (]b/[b).
+• Structural navigation — jump between headings (]h/[h), list items (]l/[l), links (]n/[n), and open buffers (]b/[b), plus subword motions (w/b/e/ge) for camelCase/snake_case navigation.
 Works with counts and operators.

-• Tables — cell navigation (]c/[c), row navigation (]r/[r), cell text objects (i|/a|), table manipulation (<Leader>t prefix), auto-formatting, and a cursor-aware table widget for Live Preview.
+• Tables — cell navigation (]c/[c), row navigation (]r/[r), cell text objects (i|/a|), row text objects (ir/ar), table manipulation (<Leader>t prefix), format-on-exit auto-alignment, cursor-aware table widget for Live Preview, and embedded per-cell editing with vim modality (two-Escape pattern, entry modes, register sharing).

 • Hard-wrap formattinggq/gw operators with Markdown-aware line wrapping.
 Preserves blockquote, list, and nested structural prefixes on continuation lines.